disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/M04/M4-EX2-T0-S7.png)

-8. For the purposes of this lab, we will not be configuring each of the associated environments for other features (e.g., Limit Sharing, Usage insights, etc.).
+8. For this lab, we will not be configuring each of the associated environments for other features (e.g., Limit Sharing, Usage insights, etc.).
 Select **Enable** at the bottom of the panel.

     ![](images/M04/M4-EX2-T0-S6.png)

 9. Repeat this process for **Thrive Hr - Prod** and **Thrive Hr - Test** environments in the setup .

 10. Now, you need to install the pipelines app onto the host environment.
-In the Resources Panel, select **Dynamics 365 apps.** A list of apps currently installed for the environment will appear.
+In the Resources Panel, select **Dynamics 365 apps**.
+A list of apps currently installed for the environment will appear.

     ![](images/M04/M4-EX2-T0-S10.png)